ekafyi/junglejs-netlify-functions/README.md

 # Install dependencies
 npm install

-# Start Netlify dev
+# Start Netlify Dev server
 netlify dev

 # (Optional) Start Storybook server in a separate tab
 npm run storybook
 ```

-Netlify dev server serves your JungleJS site on `localhost:3333`.

-Access your functions on `localhost:3333/.netlify/functions/{YOUR_FUNCTION_NAME}`.
+Netlify Dev serves your site on `localhost:3333`.
+Your functions run on `localhost:3333/.netlify/functions/{YOUR_FUNCTION_NAME}`.

+This starter comes with a sample function `hello.js`, which you can access on:
+- localhost:3333/.netlify/functions/hello
+- localhost:3333/.netlify/functions/hello?name=Eka (example with query parameter)

-Storybook runs on `localhost:6006`.
+If you start it, Storybook runs on `localhost:6006`.

 ## Credits